Hanson-Wang-chn/para-eqa/README.md

 pip install -e .
 ```

-If `flash-attention2` fails to install, you can try the [release version](https://github.com/Dao-AILab/flash-attention/releases) that suits your environment.
+If an error occurs when installing `flash-attention2`, you can try the [release version](https://github.com/Dao-AILab/flash-attention/releases) that suits your environment.
 For example:

 ```
 pip install /path/to/flash_attn-2.7.4.post1+cu12torch2.2cxx11abiFALSE-cp39-cp39-linux_x86_64.whl --no-build-isolation